bonilhamusclab/circro/README.md

 %%%%
 ```

-On the to-do list is to create documentation for each of the commands.
+On the to-do list is to create documentation for each of the circro.commands.
 Until then, the inputs each command takes can be viewed by the command's associated code or by viewing the history output.

 ####Editing Graphics Via Code
 Circro is rendered as a Matlab figure, therefore features associated with Matlab plotting are available (data point selection, image export, adding text, etc..)